jeff-anderson-cscc/wiit-7340-lab0-completing-and-submitting-assignments/README.md

 Your work will be considered on time or not based on commit timestamps in GitHub.
 To avoid having to resubmit your work in Blackboard, **wait until I review and approve** your pull request in GitHub before moving on to the next step.

+**NOTE:** If I request additional changes, simply make them in IntelliJ, commit them to your working branch and push them to GitHub.
+When you are ready for a re-review, add a comment to your pull request asking me to do so.

 ## Once your pull request is reviewed and approved

 While GitHub is used for reviewing and grading your work, Columbus State needs an audit trail to show you have successfully completed the assignment.
-This step is also necessary to be assigned an official grade for your work.
+This step is also necessary to be assigned an official grade in Blackboard.

 1. Using the file explorer under "Places", navigate to the parent directory of where you created your IntelliJ project
 1. Right click on the project folder name then choose "Compress"